-Significance: The number of consumers served in non-CSTAR programs has declined.
+Significance: The number of consumers served in non-CSTAR programs has declined in recent years.
 Since April 2009, 24 Primary Recovery Plus contracts have been converted to CSTAR to allow for Medicaid reimbursement.

 Employment of Adult Population in Substance Use Treatment